7 Days Itinerary for Vietnam: Everything You Need to Know

 Day 1: Arrival in Hanoi

-Be sure to check out our previous blog where we broke down the essentials of landing at Noi Bai International Airport and making it to your hotel with ease.
+Be sure to check out our previous blog, in which we broke down the essentials of landing at Noi Bai International Airport and easily making it to your hotel.
 We’ve also covered the specifics of settling into your hotel in Hanoi and a checklist before you start exploring the city.

-The journey from the airport to your hotel takes about 45 minutes, giving you a first glimpse of the lively streets filled with colorful vendors, the sounds of bustling scooters, and the intoxicating aroma of Vietnamese street food wafting through the air.
-This guide on what to eat in Vietnam can help you navigate the must-try dishes and flavors waiting for you.
+The journey from the airport to your hotel takes about 45 minutes, giving you a first glimpse of the lively streets filled with colourful vendors, the sounds of bustling scooters, and the intoxicating aroma of Vietnamese street food wafting through the air.
+This guide on what to eat in Vietnam can help you navigate the must-try dishes and flavours waiting for you.

 Travel Tip: Have some Vietnamese Dong (VND) right when you leave the airport for small purchases.
 It’s often easier to pay cash, especially in local markets and for taxi rides.